Hadi77KSA/T5-Any-Player-EE-Scripts/README.md

 #### Water Slide
 On solo, the player is only required to go down the water slide.
 On co-op, requires all players except one to be at the bottom of the water slide standing on the pressure plate, then the remaining player to go down the slide while the rest are on the pressure plate.

-### Moon
-The Vril Generator is given to the player playing as Richtofen regardless of the number of players and regardless of the completions of the previous maps' Easter Eggs.
-Additionally, on solo, the player will always spawn as Richtofen.

 ## Credits
 Hadi77KSA - Me - hadikm77@hotmail.com